Dental Terms

 Pulpotomy

-Pulpotomy Guelph
+Pulpotomy Edmonton

 The pulp of a tooth, often referred to as the "nerve" of the tooth, is the soft tissue inside the tooth that contains nerves, blood vessels, connective tissue, and reparative cells.
 In pediatric dentistry, the goal of pulp therapy is to preserve the vitality of a affected tooth, allowing it to be maintained until the appropriate time for natural tooth loss (exfoliation).